leeping-ng/Autoscaling-CV-Inference/README.md

 - Container image
 - `Number of vCPUs` allocated to each container instance.
 The maximum allocatable memory will be chosen based on the number of vCPUs (Cloud Run hardware limitation).
-- `Maximum requests per container`
+- `Concurrency`, the maximum number of concurrent requests that can reach each container instance.

 ### Lean vs Heavy Base Container Images